"Tweet", "dad dancing" and "geekery" make Oxford Dictionary

 "Crowdsourcing" is defined as the practice of obtaining information or services by soliciting input from a large number of people, typically via the Internet and often without offering compensation.

-Watchers of "The Big Bang Theory" hit U.S. TV show will recognize "geekery".
+Watchers of "The Big Bang Theory" hit U.S. TV show will recognise "geekery".

 Other more worthy terms, such as "fiscal cliff", "e-reader" and "fracking" also make appearances alongside an alarm bell for fathers of brides at the height of the wedding season.